Yasashari/C4-contest/maia4.md

                 address oldImplementation = implementation;
      48           implementation = implementation_;

-delegatecall will return true & trasancion can be completed successfully.
-But trasanction can be completed successfully with even with the non existant of implementation_ address.
-So it casuse a issue.
+delegatecall will return true & transaction can be completed successfully.
+But transaction can be completed successfully with even with the non existent of implementation_ address.
+So it casuse an issue.

 https://github.com/code-423n4/2023-05-maia/blob/main/src/governance/GovernorBravoDelegator.sol#L20-L51